What Absenteeism Is & How to Manage It

 - Document; remember the adage, “If you don’t write it down, you didn’t do it” because you have no proof that you handled the situation appropriately

-If you are committed to enforcing the policy across the board and over-documenting, you are ready to put your new policies and incentive programs into action!
+If you are committed to enforcing the policy across the board and over-documenting, you are ready to implement your new policies, incentive programs, and absenteeism action plan!